...

 She has exhibited widely and has been involved in a number of residencies and socially engaged projects in Bristol, Bath, London and further afield.
 Have a look at her Portfolio, CV and Exhibitions pages.
 Very aware of the wellbeing benefits of making art, she is interested in art as therapy, for herself but also for others.
 She volunteered for a couple of years at Southmead hospital with Fresh Arts, facilitating Make your mark art sessions for elderly patients with dementia.
 She’s been involved with some research into Arts on Referral, delivering sessions for other patient groups for wellbeing.
 She also helped to organise a series of exhibitions with Synecdoche in the main hospital atrium from 2016-2018.

-She’s now actively involved in two art collectives, Social Scaffolding and seam collective and she’s planning to tour with both groups during 2023 - 24.
-She lives in Bristol, UK.
+She’s still actively involved in two art collectives, Social Scaffolding and seam collective.

 We use cookies